Understanding MCP Servers

 Think of it like an app store, but instead of downloading apps, your AI discovers tools.
-When you add a bundle URL to ChatGPT or Cursor, all the tools in that bundle become available to your AI.
+When you add an MCP URL to ChatGPT or Cursor, all the tools in that MCP server become available to your AI.

 You may have heard of .mcpb extension files—Anthropic's packaging format for MCP servers.
 MCPBundles supports this!
-You can download any bundle as a .mcpb file for one-click installation in Claude Desktop.
+You can download any MCP server as a .mcpb file for one-click installation in Claude Desktop.
 The file is just a convenient installer that connects to our cloud service.
-Both the MCP URL method and .mcpb file method give you the same bundle.
+Both the MCP URL method and .mcpb file method give you the same MCP server.
 See the FAQ for details.

 - Add 50+ individual tool URLs to your AI